pantheon-systems/documentation/source/_docs/site-plan.md

   </div>
 </div>

-### Free Plans
+### Sandbox Plans
-[Custom domains](/docs/domains/#custom-domains) are not available to Free plans.
-Downgrading to a Free plan will automatically delete existing custom domains across all environments of the site.
+[Custom domains](/docs/domains/#custom-domains) are not available to Sandbox plans.
+Downgrading to a Sandbox plan will automatically delete existing custom domains across all environments of the site.
 If you decide to return to a paid plan in the future, you will need to add the domains again.

-Downgrading to a Free plan will disable automatic backups.
+Downgrading to a Sandbox plan will disable automatic backups.
 You will be able to create backups manually.
 For details, see [Backups Tool](/docs/backups/).

 ## Change Site Plan
-Review the [previous section](#considerations) on feature availability before switching plans to Free or Basic.
+Review the [previous section](#considerations) on feature availability before switching plans to Sandbox or Basic.
 This applies to upgrades and downgrades alike.
 ### Switch Current Plan
 1. Go to the Site Dashboard.
-2. If the site is currently on a Free plan, click the **Upgrade** button.
+2. If the site is currently on a Sandbox plan, click the **Upgrade** button.
 Otherwise, click on the current plan (shown in green).
 3. Click **Select** for the desired plan.

 ### Enter Billing Information